Xetibo/ReSet-Doc/sections/Prelude.typ

 #lsp_placate()

 #section("Prelude")
-This section covers the required concepts for a plugin system.
+In order to properly analyze potential plugin system implementations, it is necessary to introduce required concepts for potential implementations.
+For this section, these concepts are discussed.

 #subsection("Mangling")
 Mangling is the act of renaming designators by the compiler.
 Mangling can have